-Section 4 - Children and Adolescents with Emotional and Behavioral (Mental Health) Problems ncidents of tragic adolescent and teen violence, such as at Columbine High School in April 1999, subsequent school shootings, the escalation of teenage drug use, gang violence, and the alarming increase in adolescent and teen suicides (the third leading cause of death for adolescents to 19 years old) have galvanized the medical and psychiatric community as few events have done in the past.
+Section 4 - Children and Adolescents with Emotional and Behavioral (Mental Health) Problems ncidents of tragic adolescent and teen violence, such as at Columbine High School in April 1999, subsequent school shootings, the escalation of teenage drug use, gang violence, and the alarming increase in adolescent and teen suicides (the third leading cause of death for adolescents to 19 years old) 13 have galvanized the medical and psychiatric community as few events have done in the past.
 The American Academy of Pediatrics (AAP) is leading a coalition of eight provider and family groups, formed in 2000, to explore solutions to inadequate access to mental health care, and also is leading the call for more child mental health resources.
-The AAP has upgraded their 2001 policy statement: A Renewed Commitment to the Psychosocial Aspects of Pediatric Care to bring newer modalities to the attention of pediatric practitioners.
+The AAP has upgraded their 2001 policy statement: A Renewed Commitment to the Psychosocial Aspects of Pediatric Care to bring newer modalities to the attention of pediatric practitioners.14

-The information provided in this section has been prepared by a child psychiatrist especially for the busy pediatrician or family practitioner to help you better understand and integrate basic mental health care into your practice, in referring children and adolescents to appropriate mental health practitioners and in coordinating care with those practitioners, if circumstances warrant it.
+The information provided in this section has been prepared by a child psychiatrist especially for the busy pediatrician or family practitioner to help you better understand and integrate basic mental health care into your practice, in referring children and adolescents to appropriate mental health practitioners and in coordinating care with those practitioners, if circumstances warrant it.15

-&lt;sup>13 Monitor on Psychiatry, Volume 31 No. 10, November 2000.
+13 Monitor on Psychiatry, Volume 31 No. 10, November 2000.

-&lt;sup>14 AAP Policy Statement: The New Morbidity Revisited: A Renewed Commitment to the Psychosocial Aspects of Pediatric Care.
-For entire text, see www.aap.org/policy/re0061.html
+14 AAP Policy Statement: The New Morbidity Revisited: A Renewed Commitment to the Psychosocial Aspects of Pediatric Care.

-&lt;sup>15 James MacIntyre, M.D., Former Clinical Director-Chief of Psychiatry, Bureau of Children and Families, New York State Office of Mental Health
+15 James MacIntyre, M.D., Former Clinical Director-Chief of Psychiatry, Bureau of Children and Families.
+New York State Office of Mental Health